thephez/dpp-spec/docs/data-contract.md

 ## Data Contract Model

-The data contract model must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.13.1/test/integration/dataContract/validateDataContractFactory.spec.js).
+The data contract model must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/test/integration/dataContract/validateDataContractFactory.spec.js).
 The test output below (split into 3 sections for readability) shows the necessary criteria:

 ```
 validateDataContractFactory
   ✓ should return invalid result with circular $ref pointer
+  ✓ should return invalid result if indexed property missing maxLength constraint
+  ✓ should return invalid result if indexed property have to big maxLength
   ✓ should return valid result if Data Contract is valid

   $schema
     ✓ should be present
     ✓ should be a string
     ✓ should be a particular url
   ownerId
     ✓ should be present
     ✓ should be a string
     ✓ should be no less than 42 chars
     ✓ should be no longer than 44 chars
     ✓ should be base58 encoded
   $id
     ✓ should be present
     ✓ should be a string
     ✓ should be no less than 42 chars
     ✓ should be no longer than 44 chars
     ✓ should be base58 encoded
   definitions
     ✓ may not be present
     ✓ should be an object
     ✓ should not be empty
     ✓ should have no non-alphanumeric properties
     ✓ should have no more than 100 properties
     ✓ should have valid property names
     ✓ should return an invalid result if a property has invalid format
 ```

 ### Document Validation
 ```
   documents
     ✓ should be present
     ✓ should be an object
     ✓ should not be empty
     ✓ should have valid property names (document types)
     ✓ should return an invalid result if a property (document type) has invalid format
     ✓ should have no more than 100 properties
     Document schema
       ✓ should not be empty
       ✓ should have type "object"
       ✓ should have "properties"
       ✓ should have nested "properties"
       ✓ should have valid property names
       ✓ should have valid nested property names
       ✓ should return an invalid result if a property has invalid format
       ✓ should return an invalid result if a nested property has invalid format
       ✓ should have "additionalProperties" defined
       ✓ should have "additionalProperties" defined to false
       ✓ should have nested "additionalProperties" defined
       ✓ should return invalid result if there are additional properties
       ✓ should have no more than 100 properties
       ✓ should have defined items for arrays
       ✓ should not have additionalItems for arrays if items is subschema
       ✓ should have additionalItems for arrays
       ✓ should have additionalItems disabled for arrays
       ✓ should not have additionalItems enabled for arrays
       ✓ should return invalid result if "default" keyword is used
       ✓ should return invalid result if remote `$ref` is used
       ✓ should not have `propertyNames`
       ✓ should have `maxItems` if `uniqueItems` is used
       ✓ should have `maxItems` no bigger than 100000 if `uniqueItems` is used
       ✓ should return invalid result if document JSON Schema is not valid
       ✓ should have `maxLength` if `pattern` is used
       ✓ should have `maxLength` no bigger than 50000 if `pattern` is used
       ✓ should have `maxLength` if `format` is used
       ✓ should have `maxLength` no bigger than 50000 if `format` is used
 ```

 ### Index Validation
 ```
   indices
     ✓ should be an array
     ✓ should have at least one item
     ✓ should return invalid result if there are duplicated indices
     index
       ✓ should be an object
       ✓ should have properties definition
       ✓ should have "unique" flag to be of a boolean type
       ✓ should have no more than 10 indices
       ✓ should have no more than 3 unique indices
       ✓ should return invalid result if indices has undefined property
       ✓ should return invalid result if index property is object
       ✓ should return invalid result if index property is array of objects
       ✓ should return invalid result if index property is array of arrays
       ✓ should return invalid result if index property is array with many item definitions
       ✓ should return invalid result if index property is a single $id
       properties definition
         ✓ should be an array
         ✓ should have at least one property defined
         ✓ should have no more than 10 property definitions
         property definition
           ✓ should be an object
           ✓ should have at least one property
           ✓ should have no more than one property
           ✓ should have property values only "asc" or "desc"
 ```

 ## State Transition Structure

 Structure validation verifies that the content of state transition fields complies with the requirements for the field.
-The data contract `contractId` and `signature` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.13.1/test/unit/dataContract/stateTransition/validation/validateDataContractCreateTransitionStructureFactory.spec.js).
+The data contract `contractId` and `signature` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/test/unit/dataContract/stateTransition/validation/validateDataContractCreateTransitionStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateDataContractCreateTransitionStructureFactory